 If you’re experiencing urinary incontinence, the most common symptom of poor pelvic floor health, you might feel reluctant to up your fluid intake.
 But restricting your fluid intake can cause concentrated urine, which may irritate your bladder, reduce its capacity, and intensify incontinence.
 It can also lead to constipation, placing more strain on your pelvic floor.

-The NHS recommends drinking between six to eight glasses of fluid a day, and this doesn’t have to be water; low-fat milk, plant-based milks, and sugar-free drinks including tea and coffee all count.
+The NHS recommends between six and eight glasses of fluid a day, and this doesn’t have to be water; low-fat milk, plant-based milks, and sugar-free drinks, including tea and coffee, all count.

 5. Avoid heavy lifting